SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/form/index.md

 To "connect" such external submit button, simply add an ID to the form and define the HTML [form](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/form) attribute with the same ID on the button.
 This way, the form validation, submit etc. still work as expected, even when the submit button is not placed inside the form.

 :component-example{name="Modal"}

-### Reset

-A optional reset button can be used to allow the user to reset/revert his changes and restore the form with its default values.
-Depending on the use case, the default value can either be empty or contain pre-defined values (e.g. when editing existing data).

-:component-example{name="Reset" layout="grow"}

 ### Required / optional marker